 Why Hot Spots are a Problem

 Although they’re not necessarily a life-threatening emergency, hot spots can still be quite problematic for a couple reasons.
 Similar to poison ivy irritation in humans, the aggravation of hot spots can be both relieved and worsened by continuous itching.
-If unable to find an alternative form of relief, dogs may attempt to self-soothe by licking or scratching which will only lead to more discomfort.
+If unable to find an alternative form of relief, dogs may attempt to self-soothe by excessive licking or scratching which will only lead to more discomfort.

-Additionally, if the hot spot develops into an open lesion it may become susceptible to other types of more serious bacterial infections.
+Additionally, if the hot spot develops into an open skin lesion it may become susceptible to other types of more serious bacterial infections.
 Although they’re often localized to one area of the body, in more severe cases hot spots can spread across all parts of an affected animal.

 Be sure to keep careful watch over your dog’s behavior and perform regular checks to avoid any of these additional risks.